 Taxi – A popular and economical means of transport in Bangkok, taxis in Bangkok are generally clean.
 The flag-down fare is 35 Baht.
 Some drivers could be choosy and you may find yourself in situations where you’ll have to go through two or three drivers just to get yourself one who’s willing to turn the meter on.

 BTS/MRT – Routes are limited but you’re covered for most places within the Sukhumvit area and Chatuchak Night Market.
 The BTS/MRT is a great way to beat the infamous traffic jams of Bangkok.
 If you’re heading to the older part of town, this may not be the most ideal option.
+Save the hassle of buying tickets before each ride and get a BTS Skytrain Rabbit Card for your BTS rides.

 Buses – The most inexpensive way of getting around Bangkok but your main challenge is knowing the routes which are mostly written only in Thai.